Dynamic Program Analysis (DPA)

 DPA does not show muted and suppressed issues in the list and does not highlight the corresponding code in the editor.

-Currently, it is not possible to view issue history.
+Currently, it is not possible to view full issue history.

 As Debug and Release builds differ from each other, DPA tracks each solution build configuration separately.
 The Dynamic Program Analysis window shows issues for the currently selected build configuration.

 ETW raises the memory allocation event only after the 100 KB allocation threshold is exceeded.
-Therefore, DPA's level of granularity is 100 KB.
+Therefore, the DPA's level of granularity for memory allocation issues is 100 KB.